Undoubtedly as a new or young Christian, you want to know your next step in your spiritual life.

 These practices take time and require concerted dedication, self-discipline, and effort (1 Tim.
 4:7).
 But it’s never too late to start.

-Being a “disciple” means following Jesus.
-It means that if you are a Christian, Jesus calls you to:
+Thirdly, discipleship means following Jesus.
+In particular, it means that Jesus calls you to:

 - Become more like him (see Rom.
 8:28-29)